 Avoid the used of distilled water – it’s actually bad for your fish.

 Make sure to maintain the health of your water by always using a good water conditioner, like Seachem Prime, with every water change.

-Keep the water temperature in a comfortable range of 75-82 degrees F, and avoid temperature fluctuations by avoiding places like sunny windows and using a small heater, if necessary.
+Keep the water somewhere in the range of 75-82 degrees F, and avoid fluctuations by avoiding places like sunny windows and using a small heater.

 Keep your betta’s world free of pollution with a minimum of one partial water change a week.

 Enjoy your new friend, and if you have any questions, please comment below!

 Subscribe today and receive a FREE Betta Fish Care for Beginners eBook

 Betta fish crazy?
 Yeah?
 Join our 10,000 subscribers and get betta fish fun, updates and our betta fish care eBook sent direct to your inbox for free.

 Thank you for subscribing.
 Check your inbox for instructions